 This requires radical reconceptions of art and aesthetics.
-The arts function cognitively, Goodman maintains.
-It is the task of aesthetics to explain how.
-Aesthetics, as Goodman conceives it, is a branch of epistemology, for the aesthetic attitude is not one of passive contemplation of the sublime and the beautiful, but one of active intellectual engagement with symbols whose interpretation may be elusive.
-Goodman believes that works of art, like works of science, journalism, advertising, and everyday discourse, consist of symbols.
-To understand them requires understanding the language or symbol system they belong to.
-Languages of Art develops a taxonomy of symbol systems and spells out the powers and limitations of systems with different syntactic and semantic structures.
-It thus constitutes a major contribution not only to the understanding of art, but to the understanding of languages and other symbol systems in all domains.
+Art functions cognitively, Goodman maintains.
+Aesthetics explains how.
+Aesthetics, as Goodman conceives it, is a branch of epistemology, for the aesthetic attitude involves not passive contemplation, but active intellectual engagement with symbols whose interpretation is elusive.
+Goodman believes that works of art, like scientific reports and everyday discourse, consist of symbols.
+Understanding them requires understanding the symbol systems they belong to.
+Languages of Art develops a taxonomy of symbol systems and delineates the powers and limitations of systems with different syntactic and semantic structures.
+It thus constitutes a major contribution to the understanding not only of art, but of languages and other symbol systems in all domains.